MouriNaruto/MouriDocs/docs/11/ReadMe.md

 ﻿# MD11: Building UEFI Applications for Hyper-V Generation 2 Virtual Machines

+## Notes

+- Hyper-V EOM should be handled in your interrupt handler if you want to get the future synthetic timer expired message.
+- Synthetic interrupt source 0 cannot be used for synthetic timer.

 ## Limitations

 - Mouse support is unavailable unless you write a VMBus-based driver because